wilsonliaows/docs/connectors/mysql.md

 *Provide exact table/view name in a text field*

 ### Single row vs batch of rows
-MySQL connector triggers/actions read or write to your database either as a single row or in batches.
+MySQL connector can read or write to your database either as a single row or in batches.
 When using batch triggers/actions, you have to provide a batch size you wish to work with.
 Batch size can be any number between 1 and 100, the maximum size limit.
 The default batch size is 100.

 ![Batch trigger inputs](/assets/images/mysql/batch_trigger_input.png)
 *Batch trigger inputs*